 Enabling our building materials to withstand the great outdoors

-When added to outdoor plastics, TiO2’s protective qualities add enough hardiness to withstand weathering and light damage.
+When added to outdoor plastics, TiO2’s protective qualities add enough hardiness to help withstand weathering and light damage.
 TiO2 plays a key role in protecting plastic pipes, extending their life and ensuring drinking water passes through safely.
 Similarly, TiO2 is used to enhance plastic windows and doors so they need to be replaced less often, resulting in less plastic waste.

 Through its use in paints and coatings, TiO2 also enhances the life of other materials.
 That’s why specialist paint containing TiO2 was used to coat the Millau Viaduct in France.
-Given the incredible scale of the structure, smart and durable paint was essential to make this landmark stand for many generations.
+Given the incredible scale of the structure, smart and durable paint was essential to help make this landmark stand for many generations.

 Enabling recycling and unlocking innovative technologies

-In addition to enhancing product longevity, the properties of TiO2 enables reuse and recycling of products at their end of life.
+In addition to enhancing product longevity, the properties of TiO2 enable the reuse and recycling of products at their end of life.
 For instance, one of the barriers to the recycling of wood is its uneven colouring and texture.
 Here, TiO2 coatings are used to blend and add smoothness, like in the recycling of furniture.